 Q: What is a member number and what do I use it for?

 A: Each member is assigned a number for identification purposes.
 You can use this number to receive member discounts (for example, when making a reservation online).
-You will also need to use your member number when validating your membership to create a username and password for AMC’s website.
+Or you can reference it when contacting Member Services in order to help us find your account quickly.

 Q: I don't know my member number.
 Where can I find it?